Cour Collaborative, LLC

 3. Choose a Property Name:

 Enter a name for your property, like the name of your website or app.
-You can also select the appropriate industry category for better reporting insights, so your garden can thrive.
+You can also select the appropriate industry category for better reporting insights.

 4. Select the Data Stream Type: